neil9669/eggStremely/SubREADME_FR.md

 <br>

-The child, Grogu, is aboard a ship with the Frog Lady and her jar of delicious eggs.
+The child is aboard a ship with the Frog Lady and her jar of delicious eggs.
 He's not meant to eat them, but they taste so good!

 Can you grab as many eggs as you can from the jar, when the Frog lady isn't looking?